 drooped leading edge slats.
-This cutting was al done with a razor saw a lot of work as the lower tariling edge flap is integrally molded in the parts.
+This cutting was al done with a razor saw a lot of work as the lower tariling edge flap is integrally moulded in the parts.
 Needed flap parts were made from plastic card.
 This requires carefull study of the real Jaguar as the flaps and slats are complicated.